 - UNT will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.

-Conduct Process When the Alleged Perpetrator is a Student
+Conduct Process When the Person Alleged of Commiting Sexual Misconduct is a Student

 - An impartial investigator from the Dean of Students Office will be assigned to conduct a thorough investigation of the allegation(s).